sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 ENTRYPOINT ["java", "-jar", "hello.jar"]
 ```

-This doesn't reduce our image size, but hey, security matters too!
+This doesn't reduce our image size and more importantly doesn't add to the image size.
+But hey, security matters too!

 ## The Magic Trick: Custom JRE with jlink